On-the-Job Training After Hours

 Learning online is easier for many people, particularly adults.
 Not everyone can focus in a class full of students.
-The time constraints and pressure of a live course or exam can also obstruct students from achieving the results they are capable of.
+The time constraints and pressure of a live course or exam can also obstruct students from achieving the results of which they are capable.

 Distance learning is not as easy for children, as a New York Times article explains, but they’re giving it a great effort.
 They haven’t been given the time or resources to prepare like those in the workforce.